« 31 Crafty Flowers Day Four - Pop Open Petals Card | Main | five mamas »

 Don't "drag" your iron across the fabric, but actually just press and lift, press and lift.
 Dragging will cause your fabric to stretch and be misshapen.

-Now you'll fold your circle in half and then in half again, *pressing* after each fold.
+Now fold your circle in half and then in half again, pressing after each fold.

 Once you have all your petals folded and pressed, it's time to stitch!

-Start at the bottom corner of the curved side and make long gather stitches across the curve to the other side.
+Start at the bottom corner of the curved side and make long gather stitches across the curve to the opposite corner.

 (Normally you would use matching thread, but in this case I used a contrasting thread so you could see a little better.)

-Now gently pull the the thread to gather your petal.
+Now gently pull the the thread to gather the corners of your petals together.

 Continue stitching, gathering and connecting until all your petals are complete.